 Mechanically, they’re a unique brand of special move that you can call upon even when your primary character is in the midst of their own attack string.
 This allows them to be quite powerful tools, in that their abilities can be seamlessly integrated into combo strings to extend their potential damage, or provide effects that might not otherwise be available to your character, like freezing, stunning, and launching.

-Despite their simple execution, the potential for experimentation (given the many combinations of Primary and Kameo Fighters that can be made) is ripe, and toying around in the game’s practice mode to discover useful applications for each Kameo character has been another satisfying endeavour in my first dozen hours.
+Despite their simple execution, the potential for experimentation (given the many combinations of Primary and Kameo Fighters that can be made) is ripe, and toying around in the game’s practice mode to discover useful applications for each Kameo character has been another satisfying endeavour throughout gameplay.

 Tutorials and Lessons

-In a somewhat surprising move, Mortal Kombat 1 doesn’t adopt the increasingly common decision of introducing a more approachable control scheme for fighting game newcomers.
+In a somewhat surprising move, Mortal Kombat 1 doesn’t adopt a more approachable control scheme for fighting game newcomers.
 However, the tutorials and training modes of Mortal Kombat 1 mostly reach the same high bar the series set in its previous iteration, Mortal Kombat 11.

 MK1’s tutorials begin with the bare basics, before slowly introducing new mechanics like the Kameo system and the up-block, and then onto advanced techniques and strategic theory, grouped into chapters that deal with concepts like offence, defence, positioning, applying pressure, and even how to understand and apply frame data.
 In a smart move, it leaves character-specific tutorials until last, instead aiming to divulge broader concepts that can be applied universally, attempting to share method and theory over rote patterns.